iamarunbrahma/pdf-to-markdown/README.md

 The script is designed to handle various PDF layouts and content types, with a focus on producing high-quality markdown for downstream NLP tasks:

 - **Accuracy**: The extractor aims for high accuracy in preserving the original document's structure and formatting.
-It handles common elements like text, tables, images, and links well, ensuring the output is suitable for tasks like RAG.
+It handles common elements like text, tables, images, links, and code blocks well, ensuring the output is suitable for tasks like RAG.
 However, very complex layouts or PDFs with non-standard formatting might require manual review.

 - **Speed**: The processing time depends on the PDF's size and complexity.
-On average, for a 10-page PDF with mixed content (text, images, and tables), the extraction process typically takes about 30-60 seconds on a modern computer.
+On average, for a 10-page PDF with mixed content (text, images, tables, and code blocks), the extraction process typically takes about 30-60 seconds on a modern computer.

 - **Optimization for RAG**: The output is structured to facilitate easy parsing and chunking for RAG systems, with clear delineation between different sections and content types.